-Take a look at the best surveys restating the need for developing Millennials and providing recommendations on how to ensure that Millennials become successful leaders.
+So, in this article we’re taking a look at the best surveys which highlight the need for Millennial Leadership development and show how to ensure that Millennials become successful leaders.

 “The Multi-Generational Leadership” Survey

-This survey shows that Millennials are taking over the Leadership positions.
+This survey shows that Millennials are taking over leadership positions in a wide range of industries.
 83% of the 5,771 respondents said that there are Millennials managing Gen X and Baby Boomer professionals in their office.

 According to Dan Schawbel, Partner and Research Director at Future Workplace: “As more Baby boomers retire, Millennials are moving into leadership positions and are faced with managing older generations, which they were never trained to do.”